SunsetFi/suntime-js/README.md

 StaticJs provides quick functions for evaluating simple code: `evaluateExpression`, `evaluateScript`, and `evaluateModule`.
 These functions take strings as their first argument, and return a promise to the [coerced native value](docs/03-type-coersion.md).

-Note that the promise resolves when all microtasks are complete, not when the macrotask itself completes.
+Note that the promise resolves when all microtasks spawned by the expression are complete, not when the macrotask itself completes.
+This means any promise resolutions that occurred as a result of the evaluation will be ran to completion.

 ```ts
 import { evaluateExpression } from "@suntime-js/core";